antosubash/blog/src/_posts/abp/abp-crud-with-minimal-api-p3.md

 ---
-title: "Minimal Api with ABP - CRUD - Part 3"
+title: "Minimal Api with ABP - swagger and CRUD - Part 3"
 excerpt: "In this post we will see how to use minimal api with the ABP application to create a CRUD app."
 date: "2021-12-31"
 videoId: